 On December 1, 2019, we and our subsidiary, Kodiak Sciences GmbH, entered into a funding agreement with BBA, pursuant to which BBA purchased the right to receive a capped 4.5% royalty on future net sales of KSI-301 in exchange for \$225,000,000 in committed development funding payable to us.
 Unless earlier terminated or re-purchased by us, the royalty terminates upon the date that BBA has received an aggregate amount equal to 4.5 times the funding amount paid to us.
-Under the terms of the agreement, BBA is required to pay us the first \$100,000,000 of the funding amount at the closing of the funding transaction (expected to occur on January 10, 2020), and the remaining \$125,000,000 of the funding amount following the achievement of 50% enrollment in each of (i) the planned Phase 3 clinical trial of KSI-301 for branch RVO and (ii) the planned Phase 3 clinical trial of KSI-301 for central RVO (estimated to occur in late 2020).
-We have the option, exercisable at any point during the term of the funding amount paid to us as of such time times 4.5 less amounts paid by us to BBA.
+Under the terms of the agreement, BBA is required to pay us the first \$100,000,000 of the funding amount at the closing of the funding transaction (expected to occur on January 10, 2020), and the remaining \$125,000,000 of the funding amount following the achievement of 50% enrollment in each of (i) the planned Phase 3 clinical trial of KSI-301 for central RVO (estimated to occur in late 2020).
+We have the option, exercisable at any point during the term of the funding agreement, to repurchase from BBA 100% of the royalties due to BBA under the funding agreement for a purchase price equal to the funding amount paid to us as of such time times 4.5 less amounts paid by us to BBA.
 The funding agreement was the result of a competitive process overseen by independent and disinterested directors with the assistance of outside counsel.
 For further details, see the section titled "-Royalty Agreement" below.